For larger views of photos in this photo album, click any photo in the photo scroller, below.

 We are able to keep your credit card on file in a safe, PCI-compliant manner.
 Rest assured the details of your credit card cannot be seen, shared, or accessed.
 We won’t make any charges to your credit card unless you incur a cancellation fee, and you will be notified of such.

 No, TWFM does not provide linens.
 The bed is a queen size bed.
-As a point of health and consideration for all guests, please bring ONLY freshly washed and machine-dried bed linens, blankets, sleeping bag, and cases on pillows.
-You must also bring your own personal towels.
+You will need to bring your own pillow and as a point of health and consideration for all guests, please bring ONLY freshly washed and machine-dried bed linens, blankets, sleeping bag, etc. You must also bring your own personal towels.
 (A dish towel and a dish cloth are the only towels we provide.)

 No pets or animals of any kind are allowed in any of our facilities.
 The only exception to this policy is a service animal.